Employers and Universities: Work with us?

 Because it helps you develop both writing and analysis skills, it can also be really useful alongside a science subject or maths to broaden your knowledge and abilities.

-What degrees and other qualifications do I need history for?
+What degrees do I need history for?

 • Archaeology